jeremyeaton89/Party-Print/README.md

-** Party Print
+# Party Print

-Supplied with your unique #hashtag, partygoers can print their Instagram photos taken at your event!
+Supplied with your unique #hashtag, partygoers can tag and print their Instagram photos taken at your event from a live stream!

-* You'll need an ApplePrint equipped photo printer on the same wifi as your mobile device *
+*You'll need an ApplePrint equipped photo printer on the same wifi as your mobile device*

-** TODO
+## TODO

 - Feed pagination & caching
 - Show that a printer has been selected in the UI (include name?)
 - Enable Settings lock (by password)
-- Android Support (maybe)
+- Icon design/implementation
+- Templates from s3